stevana/stateful-pbt-with-fakes/README-unprocessed.md

   for library implementors

 * repo where people can open issues and ask questions and explore improvements
+  + examples that can be described / generated

 * Having a compact code base makes it cheaper to make experimental changes.